-The right to FAPE under Part B extends from age three through 21.
+The right to a free appropriate public education (FAPE) under Part B extends from age 3 through 21.
 Children who are suspended or expelled from school are also entitled to a FAPE.
-(See Section XIV).
+(See Chapter 14).

-A child who has been evaluated and determined eligible under Part B prior to the child's third birthday must have an IEP (or IFSP when allowed) in place no later than the child's third birthday; however, if the child's third birthday occurs during the summer, the IEP Team will determine when services will begin (e.g., prior to summer, during the summer, or when school starts in the Fall).
+A child who has been evaluated and determined eligible under Part B prior to the child's third birthday must have an IEP (or IFSP when allowed) in place no later than the child's third birthday; however, if the child's third birthday occurs during the summer, the IEP Team will determine when services will begin (i.e., prior to summer, during the summer, or when school starts in the fall).